RezaRezaie-PhD/Trajectory-Modeling-and-Prediction-with-Waypoints-and-Destination-Information/README.md

 # Trajectory-Modeling-with-Waypoints-and-Destination-Information
 In this project a mathematical model is presented for modeling trajectories with waypoints and destination information, where uncertainties are taken into account.
 The presented model is based on a class of stochastic processes called conditionally Markov (CM) processes.
+This model is useful for tracking and predicting the behavior of moving objects.